 The HP ENVY x2 takes the touchscreen and keyboard synergy of these devices to a whole new level.
 The ENVY x2 is a tablet and a laptop at the same time, with a detachable 11.6-inch diagonal HD touch display featuring IPS technology.
 It has a sleek aluminum finish and an innovative hinge system with magnets that smoothly guide the tablet portion into place with the keyboard, which, when opened, wedges up from the table or other surface on which it rests, providing a more convenient angle for typing.
 The ENVY x2 features Beats Audio, NFC technology and an optional stylus, as well as two different types of cameras for its two different operational modes: an HD webcam on the front and an 8.0 megapixel camera on the back.
 It is also expected to be available in December.

 With these and other devices previewed recently, HP continues to move in the direction of thinner, lighter laptops without sacrificing its many innovative features.
 Don’t forget to check back with us on September 20 to see what other exciting new products HP has in store.

 Posted in: Gadgets, Gear, News, On Location, Stuff to Buy

-Tags: Apple, Beats Audio, Ezra Stead, FireWire, Gigabit Ethernet, HDMI, Hewlett-Packard, HP, HP Envy computers, HP ENVY TouchSmart Ultrabook 4, HP ENVY x2, HP laptops, HP Spectre TouchSmart Ultrabook, HP Ultrabook, Intel Thunderbolt, IPS technology, NFC technology, technology news, USB 3.0
+Tags: Apple, Beats Audio, Ezra Stead, FireWire, Gigabit Ethernet, HDMI, Hewlett-Packard, HP, HP Envy computers, HP ENVY TouchSmart Ultrabook 4, HP ENVY x2, HP laptops, HP Spectre TouchSmart Ultrabook, HP Ultrabook, Intel Thunderbolt, NFC technology, technology news, USB 3.0

 Flo Rida Previews New Album at Manhattan Event Sponsored by HP